open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 #### Counters

-A [Prometheus Counter](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#counter) MUST be converted to an OTLP Sum.
+A [Prometheus Counter](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#counter) MUST be converted to an OTLP Sum with `is_monotonic` equal to `true`.

 #### Gauges